Image-X-Institute/TopasOpt/README.md

 This code provides a framework for performing inverse optimisation on monte carlo radiation transpoty simulations using [TOPAS](https://www.google.com/search?channel=fs&client=ubuntu&q=topas+MC).

-## Setup/Build/Install
+## Install and Requirements

+To install: ```pip install TopasBayesOpt```

 - This code will only run on linux (as will topas)
-- You require a working installation of topas.
+- You require a working installation of topas to run the code.
-- python3.8 or greater
+- python3.8 or greater is required.

-pip install -i https://test.pypi.org/simple/ TopasBayesOpt==0.0.1

 ## Usage